 * Better ...
 Continually improving value is critical to sustaining a competitive advantage.
 Scientists and engineers often think about innovative solutions in terms of the fit, form, function, features, and performance.
 The entrepreneur thinks in terms of the benefits customers will receive.
 Value is measured by comparing the benefits to the price.
 Value can be increased by delivering better benefits to customers, by lowering the price, or both.
 Customers decide what offers the better value.
 In the long run, the products, services, processes, and methods that deliver a better value win the business.
 In short: Value = Benefits / Price

 * Competition ...
-There is almost always competing solutions and ventures from other sources that are directly comparable.
-Other competition may be indirect alternatives, substitutes, and replacements that could serve customer requirements.
-There is always competition.
-However, competition is not always a bad thing ... competitors can help validate and build new markets, and sometimes competitors can become collaborative partners.
+There are (almost) always competing solutions and ventures from other sources that are directly comparable to our solution.
+This competition includes indirect alternatives, substitutes, and replacements that could serve customer requirements.
+Best to assume we have competition, even if we don't yet know who or what.
+Competition is not always a bad thing ... competitors can help validate and build new markets, and sometimes competitors can become collaborative partners.